Wimmics/CovidOnTheWeb/README.md

 *Covid-on-the-Web Dataset* is an RDF dataset that provides two main knowledge graphs produced by analyzing the scholarly articles of the [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19) [1], a resource of articles about COVID-19 and the coronavirus family of viruses:
 - the *CORD-19 Named Entities Knowledge Graph* describes named entities identified and disambiguated by NCBO BioPortal annotator, Entity-fishing and DBpedia Spotlight.
-- the *CORD-19 Argumentative Knowledge Graph* describes argumentative components and PICO elements extracted from the articles by the Argumentative Clinical Trial Analysis platform (ACTA).
+- the *CORD-19 Argumentative Knowledge Graph* describes argumentative components and PICO elements (Patient/Population/Problem, Intervention, Comparison, Outcome) extracted from the articles by the Argumentative Clinical Trial Analysis platform (ACTA).

 A description of the dataset, in the Turtle format, as well as examples are provided in the [dataset](dataset) directory.